hollina/power-analysis/README.md

 **Note**: The github version of this replication package only contains the code and output.
 The zenodo version of this replication package contains all publicly available raw data and data used in analysis (as well as the code).

-The zenodo replication package is available here: XXX
+The zenodo replication package is available here: https://doi.org/10.5281/zenodo.6653213

-The github version (only code and output) is available here: XXX
+The github version (only code and output) is available here: https://github.com/hollina/power-analysis

 ## Data availability statement